 University Police issue keys only for the lower campus buildings, off-campus properties, academic offices, facilities, and the Student Center.
 All residence hall keys are issued and maintained by the Residence Life and Housing staff.
 The following is the Worcester State key issuance and return policy:

-- Please submit an online Key Request Form and answer all questions, including the reason for a key, replacement, or hardware repair.
+- Please submit your key request to email@example.com and, include the reason for a key, replacement, or hardware repair.
 The academic department chair or director of the area in which the key is being requested must be the one to initiate the request.
 If repairs or hardware replacement is required, the locksmith vendor will be contacted and a service date will be scheduled.

 - Information associated with the key, such as person assigned, location, lock number, and number of keys issued, will be entered into a key database by University Police.